 Accreditation of a university ensures that the degree will be accepted by the student’s respective state for licensure.
 Mental health counseling is a career path that requires licensure upon completion, so college choice is a huge determinant in a student’s future.

 As with most other majors, students must first delve into a bachelor’s degree program.
-Most people find that psychology and counseling majors are both great complementary degrees for a future master’s degree in counseling.
+Most people find that psychology and counseling majors (a Bachelors in Counseling) are both great complementary degrees for a future master’s degree in counseling.

 Typical Mental Health Courses